awslabs/benchmark-ai/baictl/descriptor-file/README.md

 # Descriptor file

 A descriptor file defines a benchmark job.
 This directory contains a template descriptor including explanatory comments on all fields.
-The descriptor is written in [TOML](https://github.com/toml-lang/toml).
+The descriptor is written in [TOML 0.4.0](https://github.com/toml-lang/toml/blob/master/versions/en/toml-v0.4.0.md).

 The file is divided in sections: info, hardware, env, ml, data and output.
 See the example descriptor below for reference.